 How often do you fail at something important, and get a second chance?

 As previously recounted in Useless Information, when I was a postgrad at Queen’s, back in 1983, I was picked for the University Challenge team.
 I’ve always been a fan of the show and I was fortunate to (still) be at college when our turn came around.
-I went for an informal test: a bloke read out 25 or 30 questions and I answered on the spot, as best I could.
+I went for an informal test: a fellow student read out 25 or 30 questions and I answered on the spot, as best I could.
 After which he said, “Well, as things stand you’d be in the team”.

-Although you can’t win ‘em all, it would’ve been nice to win something for once.
-I’ve never been much good at anything athletic, so you can rule that out.
+Although you can’t win ‘em all, it would’ve been good to win something for once.
+I’ve never been much cop at anything athletic, so you can rule that out.
 It is a long time since I won the Overchurch Junior School essay prize with “What I Should Like To Be When I Grow Up” – the prize, as I recall, being a bag of Cadbury’s chocolate eclairs.

 UC has never claimed to be a beauty contest